SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE6/README.md

 terraform plan -refresh-only
 ```

 The output shows the update Terraform would apply to the state file to match the actual state in the SAP BTP.
-Check if the output is waht you would expect and then apply the changes:
+Check if the output is what you would expect and then apply the changes:

 ```bash
 terraform apply -refresh-only